Ibabalola/git-essential-training/git-basic-cheat-sheet.md

 - q to quit / exit paginator

 #### Show Files
-`git show {{SHA-1 Checksum}} --color-words` - 6 - 9 characters is enough for the SHA-1 Checksum, show the diff of a past commit
+`git show {{commit}} --color-words` - 6 - 9 characters is enough for the SHA-1 Checksum, show the diff of a past commit

-- adding carat symbol after a SHA-1 Checksum points to the parent commit on any tree-ish reference e.g. {{SHA-1 Checksum}}^
+- adding carat symbol after a SHA-1 Checksum points to the parent commit on any tree-ish reference e.g. {{commit}}^
-- adding two carat symbols after a SHA-1 Checksum tells Git to go to the Grandparent e.g. {{SHA-1 Checksum}}^^
+- adding two carat symbols after a SHA-1 Checksum tells Git to go to the Grandparent e.g. {{commit}}^^
 - adding tilde symbol plus a number tell Git to go back n generations e.g. HEAD~1, HEAD ~ has the same effect because the default nuumber for n is 1

-#### Undo Files
-`git checkout -- {{filename}}` reverts the specified file to the version in the repository of the HEAD of the current branch

-`git checkout -- .` reverts all files to the version in repository of the current branch

-`git checkout {{SHA-1 Checksum}} -- {{filename}}` reverts the specified file to the version in the repository of the commit of the SHA-1 Checksum of the current branch

-`git reset HEAD {{filename}}`  to remove files from the staged tree to the working tree

-`git revert {{SHA-1 Checksum}}` reverts changes made in a commit

-`git clean {{ -i | -n | -f }}` will remove untracked files, need to provide a flag

-- i = interactive
-- n = do a dry run, let's try this out, let's see what would happen
-- f = runs the command, forces it to clean the files, do with caution

 #### Commit Files
 `git commit -m "{{message}}"`  files are now tracked